 The SEAT Mii Electric has not yet been lab tested by Green NCAP.
 This is a new initiative, launched in 2018 as a sister organisation to Euro NCAP.
 As yet, very few new cars have been tested for environmental impact by Green NCAP, and inevitable the testing programme was halted in early 2020 by the coronavirus pandemic.

 The Green NCAP programme measures exhaust pollution (which is zero for an electric car) and energy efficiency.
 Electric cars are much more energy-efficient than combustion cars, so the Mii Electric is likely to score very highly in Green NCAP testing if and when it ever takes place.
 Check back again soon.

 Independent vehicle theft and security ratings from Thatcham Research

 The SEAT Mii Electric has not been tested for anti-theft protection by Thatcham Research.
 This is a new initiative that was launched in 2019 to assess, in particular, the security of new cars with keyless entry and keyless start systems.
 If the Mii Electric is tested, we will update this page.

 Trophies, prizes and awards that the SEAT Mii Electric has received

 - What Car?
 Electric Car Awards – Best Value Car

 Explore thousands of cars for sale with Carsnip, the UK’s automotive search engine

 If you’re looking at the SEAT Mii Electric, you might also be interested in these alternatives

-The SEAT Mii Electric is essentially a rebadged version of the Volkswagen e-Up, as is the Skoda Citigo e iV.
+The SEAT Mii Electric is essentially a rebadged version of the Volkswagen e-Up.
 Most of the other cars listed above are all a bit larger and/or more expensive, and are classed as superminis rather than city cars – although, realisitically any small electric car is best suited to city and urban driving.